Fur clothing

 Fur clothing is clothing made from the preserved skins of mammals.
-Fur is one of the oldest forms of clothing, and is thought to have been widely used by people for at least 120,000 years.
+Fur is one of the oldest forms of clothing and is thought to have been widely used by people for at least 120,000 years.
 The term 'fur' is often used to refer to a specific item of clothing such as a coat, wrap, or shawl made from the fur of animals.

-Humans wear fur garments to protect them from cold climates and wind chill, but documented evidence of fur as a marker of social status as far back as 2,000-years ago with ancient Egyptian emperors and high priests wearing the skins of leopards.
+Humans wear fur garments to protect them from cold climates and wind chill, but documented evidence of fur as a marker of social status exists as far back as 2,000 years ago with ancient Egyptian royalty and high priests wearing the skins of leopards.

 Historically in European and Middle Eastern cultures fur garments often had the fur facing inwards with cloth on the exterior of the jacket, but in the 19th century a trend for wearing seal fur coats with the fur facing outwards became the trend.
-World wide both styles are popular, with fur linings offering more thermal benefits and exterior furs serving more of a fashionable purpose.
+Worldwide, both styles are popular, with fur linings offering more thermal benefits and exterior furs serving more of a fashionable purpose.